-With heavy hearts, Players of Utica is officially canceling the rest of its 2019-2020 season.
-As New York State’s oldest continually operating community theatre, we hate to cancel shows, but in this current health crisis, we must be sensitive to the safety of our audience and our theatre family and must be responsible and prudent.
+With heavy hearts, Players of Utica has had to cancel the last two shows of its 2019-2020 season.
+And as the virus continues and social distancing requirements stay in place, we may very well have to cancel our 2020-2021 season, too.
+As New York State’s oldest continually operating community theatre (108 years!), we hate to cancel shows, but in this current health crisis, we must be sensitive to the safety of our audience and our theatre family and must be responsible and prudent.

 And to all performers out there who want to participate in our #VirtualOpenMic to brighten up these days of social distancing with their talent and skills, send us a video of you performing whatever tickles your fancy and email it to email@example.com.